Chart Color Schemes

 Kippa-Ring is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation, dwelling structures in Kippa-Ring consisted of 77.5% houses and 22.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Kippa-Ring stood at 33.2%, with mortgaged dwellings at 30.7% and rented ones at 36.2%.
-The median monthly mortgage repayment was $1,583, lower than Brisbane metro's average of $1,863.
-Weekly rent in Kippa-Ring was recorded at $350, compared to Brisbane metro's $380.
-Nationally, Kippa-Ring's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Kippa-Ring, as per the latest Census evaluation, 77.5% of dwellings were houses, with 22.5% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Brisbane metropolitan area had 73.5% houses and 26.5% other dwellings.
+Home ownership in Kippa-Ring stood at 33.2%, with mortgaged properties at 30.7% and rented ones at 36.2%.
+The median monthly mortgage repayment was $1,583, lower than Brisbane's average of $1,863.
+The median weekly rent in Kippa-Ring was $350, compared to Brisbane's $380.
+Nationally, Kippa-Ring's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing